Gissio/radpro/docs/comm.md

 * Request: `GET deviceTemperature\n`
 * Response: `OK [value]\n`

 Returns the microcontroller's temperature in degrees Celsius, provided in decimal format with one decimal place.
+This value is calibrated on FS2011 (STM32F051C8) and Bosean FS-600/FS-1000 devices; on other devices it is uncalibrated.

 Example: